shekeriev/gitops-and-k8s/demo/demo.md

 In addition, make sure you cloned the two imported repositories respectively to **demo/gitops-app** and **demo/gitops-app-infra**.

-### Without GitOps
+### Without GitOps (manual deployment)

-Let's see how the things happen when we do not GitOps implemented.
+Let's see how the things happen when we do not have GitOps implemented and we are using manual but declarative approach to deploy our application.

 We will put all the specific implementations like pipelines aside and will use just a single YAML manifest to deploy an application.